kevinlanzon/ytb-code-test-app/README.md

 I thought that the AdminMailer might be causing the site to respond slowly when creating users.
 To test this I commented out the action in the users controller and checked the response times in the terminal.

-With the AdminMailer in the User Controller (3.9ms):
+With the AdminMailer in the Users Controller (3.9ms):
 ---
 <div align="center">
         <img width="100%" src="/app/assets/images/mailer_test_1.png">
 </div>

-Without the AdminMailer in the User Controller (0.7ms):
+Without the AdminMailer in the Users Controller (0.7ms):
 ---
 <div align="center">
         <img width="100%" src="/app/assets/images/mailer_test_2.png">